Why Your Homepage Isn't Converting (And How to Fix It)

 - Ready to buy but need technical details?

-The fix: Create clear paths for different stages:
+The fix: Build clear paths for each stage:

 - Early stage: Comparison guides, educational content, category explainers